 Sections 307.1 to 307.4 of the Criminal Code relate to importing and exporting border-controlled drugs and plants.
-The applicable penalty where a commercial quantity is involved is imprisonment for life or 7,500 penalty units, or both.
-Where a marketable quantity is involved the applicable penalty is 25 years imprisonment or 5,000 penalty units, or both.
-There is a new tier of offence applying to any quantity with a penalty of 10 years or 2,000 penalty units, or both, provided there is a commercial purpose.
-In addition, there is an offence that applies to any amount with a penalty of two years or 400 penalty units, or both.
+The applicable penalty where a commercial quantity is involved is imprisonment for life or 7,500 pu, or both.
+Where a marketable quantity is involved the applicable penalty is 25 years imprisonment or 5,000 pu, or both.
+There is a new tier of offence applying to any quantity with a penalty of 10 years or 2,000 pu, or both, provided there is a commercial purpose.
+In addition, there is an offence that applies to any amount with a penalty of two years or 400 pu, or both.

 Border-controlled drugs and quantities

 |Border-controlled drugs||Marketable quantity (grams)||Commercial quantity (kilograms)|